gsbdarc/intro_to_yens_2024/docs/9_screen.md

 If you are actively printing to the console in your script, you may notice that you cannot scroll up through the log of print statements when you are in a screen.
 In order to activate the "scroll mode", you can use the keyboard shortcut `ctrl + a` and then hit `esc`.
-In this mode, you can peruse through your print statements with the up and down arrow keys.
+In this mode, you can scroll using the up and down arrow keys.
 Once you are finished scrolling, you can exit out of the mode by hitting the `q` or `esc` keys.

 You may run into a situation where you are disconnected or timed out from the Yens while you are attached to a screen session.
 When you log back onto the Yens and try to reconnect to that session again, you may find that you cannot re-attach to the screen, since it's already "attached".